 Material of the Frame

-You also can check the NFRC labels present on the windows.
+If available, check the NFRC labels present on your windows.
 These labels are numbers given by the National Fenestration Rating Council (NFRC) and the things to check are:

 - Solar Heat Gain Coefficient: This number is between 0 and 1.
 The lower the coefficient, the better the window at keeping out heat.
 If your home is located in milder climes, you will want the coefficient to be low and vice versa for cold regions.